Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 ### Directed graph using a GeoDataFrame

 Now as we have learned how to create a simple undirected graph based on `LineString` geometries, we will continue and expand the previous example to construct a directed graph topology that considers the permitted direction of movement along the streets.
 When working with street network data and analyzing e.g. the travel times or distances by car, it is necessary to take into consideration one-way streets as those are extremely common especially in larger cities.
-On these streets, a person can only drive to one direction, and if you would need to travel to opposite direction, making an U-turn is not possible but you would need to find another path using other streets of the network.
-Thus, understandingly one-way streets can have significant influence on the optimal routes between given locations that need to be considered when doing network analysis.
-Otherwise, our analyses and results will likely provide incorrect and unrealistic results that could even cause dangerous situations if e.g. a car navigator would guide you to a one-way street where the traffic flows against your travel direction.
+On these streets, a person can only drive to a specific direction, and if you would need to travel to opposite direction, making an U-turn would not be possible but you would need to travel further to find another path where the driving is permitted to the direction you are heading.
+Thus, one-way streets can have significant influence on the paths between given locations which need to be taken into account when doing network analysis.
+If directionality would not be taken into account (like in our previous example), our analyses and results will likely provide incorrect path suggestions and unrealistic results.

-In the following, we will continue working with the same street network but now we will create a directed graph where the permitted direction of travel is taken into consideration.
-We will also modify the network slightly, and calculate the travel time it takes to cross a given street segment assuming that the person would be driving according the speed limits.
-Let's start by reading the data and investigate it a bit further:
+In the following, we will continue working with the same street network as in our previous example but now we will create a directed graph where the permitted direction of travel is taken into consideration.
+Let's start again by reading the data:

 ```python
 import geopandas as gpd